LuisAlejandro/agoras/docs/facebook.rst

-Post a random URL from an atom feed into Facebook
+Post a random URL from an RSS feed into Facebook
 -------------------------------------------------

-This command will parse an atom feed at ``--feed-url`` and publish one random entry that's not older than ``--max-post-age``.
+This command will parse an RSS feed at ``--feed-url`` and publish one random entry that's not older than ``--max-post-age``.
 The post content will consist of the title and the link of the feed entry.
 The post will be published on ``--facebook-object-id``, which must be authorized by ``--facebook-access-token``.

+Please read about how the RSS feed should be structured in the `RSS feed section <rss.rst>`_.
+This ensures that the feed is correctly parsed and that the post content is properly formatted.
 ::

       agoras publish \